Here’s What’s Been Happening To Turkey’s Stray Dogs Since The ‘Massacre’ Law Passed

 But Lisanne says the sizeable group in favour of the law are “happy that the rights of stray dogs they hate so much have been diminished.”

-Since the announcement of the law, tourists around the world have decided not to visit Turkey in protest
+Since the announcement of the law, tourists around the world have decided not to visit Turkey in protestopens in a new tab.

 “Do not travel to Turkey where millions of cats and dogs are being brutally murdered on the orders of [Erdoğan],” one person wrote on Twitteropens in a new tab.
 “They do not deserve visitors in that vile country.”